What Does Medicare Part C Cover?

-Medicare Part C is a program which allows you to enroll in private health insurance that offers both Medicare Part A and Medicare Part B, you can receive your benefits from a Medicare Advantage plan.
+Medicare Advantage plans allow you to receive your benefits from a private insurance company approved by Medicare.
+If you have Medicare Part A and Medicare Part B, you can receive your benefits from a Medicare Advantage plan.
 Medicare Advantage plans are not supplemental insurance, but rather health insurance plans of their own.
 Medicare Advantage can also include prescription drug coverage in addition to vision, hearing, and dental.
 In most cases, you can join even if you have been diagnosed with a pre-existing condition, except for End-Stage Renal Disease.
-Medicare Advantage plans must follow guidelines established by Medicare but also vary in terms of costs and rules.
+Medicare Advantage plans must follow guidelines established by Medicare but they can vary in terms of costs and rules.

 Payments and Enrollment?

 What are my Options?

 - Health Maintenance Organization (HMO) plans are required to cover both Part A and Part B health care, but can also offer additional benefits.
 You will only be able to visit physicians and hospitals that are within the HMO network unless there is an emergency.
-However, HMOs can lower costs, making them (in some cases) less expensive than Original Medicare.
+However, HMOs can lower costs, making them (in some cases) less expensive than Medicare Parts A and B.